peteroneilljr/orbit-normarlize-member-data/README.md

-# Orbit Data Normalizer
+# Orbit Normalize Member Data

-Thanks for checking out my handy Orbit data normalizer tool.
+Thanks for checking out my handy tool to work with [Orbit's api](https://docs.orbit.love/reference/about-the-orbit-api).
+Everything is written in go and will continue to be updated as I add in more use cases.

+These are the use cases it works for so far:
+- Synchronize Member Data, either company or location
+- Query for members

+Future use cases:
+- Import members/activites from events
+- Populate tags based on attributes

 ## Synchronize Member Location Data